tomasen/fcgi_ext/README.md

 In modern age, many sites are built on what we call - [LEMP](http://en.wikipedia.org/wiki/LAMP_\(software_bundle\)) solution.
 Which typically include nginx + php + mysql(or NoSQL databases) now.
 For system administrators of the web site with large traffic, should know the struggles of fighting with concurrency and availability of php.
 Facebook developed a monster project as [HipHop](https://developers.facebook.com/blog/post/2010/02/02/hiphop-for-php--move-fast/) just for such reason!
-As a Golang supporter, even in my point of view, even for smaller scale websites or web applications, rewriting the website in Golang still not seems to be a reasonable option.
+As a Golang fan, even in my point of view, even for smaller scale websites or web applications, rewriting the website in Golang still not seems to be a reasonable option.
 Because most of them already have a huge PHP codebase and way too complex frameworks.
 Which is an absolute deal-breaker.
 But the concurrency and efficiency of Golang is so attempting that I hereby propose a solution of migrating method, from php to Golang, just one step a time.

 ###The advantage of Golang